DOCS

 When goods are classifiable under two or more headings, classifications shall be effected by 3(a): the most specific heading, 3(b): goods consisting of different materials or components or sets shall be classified by the product's main essential character, and 3(c): last in numerical order.

 3(a) When two or more headings each refer to part only of the materials or substances contained in mixed or composite goods.
-For example, a rubber yoga mat could get classified as a rubber item 4016, but the classification that clearly identifies the product is 9506, "articles and equipment for general exercise”.
+For example, a rubber yoga mat could be classified under 4016 as a rubber item, but the correct classification is 9506, 'articles and equipment for general exercise.'

 3(b) Mixtures, composite goods consisting of different materials or made up of different components.
 For example: Chocolate covered graham crackers are classified under 1806.
-Even though it has equal amounts of chocolate and graham cracker, the essentical character is the chocolate.
+Although it contains equal amounts of chocolate and graham cracker, the essential character is the chocolate.

 3(c) If an item can't be classified in reference to GRI 3(a) or 3(b), then you'd default to the last in numerical order according to 3(c).
 Rule 3(c) is for use in cases in which a good seems to fit in more than one heading and the essential character cannot be determined.
 For example, combined gift sets that have both "hats" which are classified under heading 6505 and “socks” which are classified under heading 6115, it'd be classified under heading 6505, the last in numerical order.
 There is no item that gives this gift set its essential character.